 If you are considering withdrawing from the University, please read the University's guidance on this and talk to your College Tutor and Supervisor before finalising your decision.
+You should also inform the Trust of any decision to withdraw.

-If you choose to withdraw, you must submit a withdrawal form via your CamSIS self-service - your Scholarship will cease on the withdrawal date that is finally approved by the Student Registry.
+If you choose to withdraw, you must submit a withdrawal form via your CamSIS Self-Service - your Scholarship will cease on the withdrawal date that is finally approved by the Student Registry.

 Please be aware that your maintenance will be pro-rated to take the date of your withdrawal into account; this may mean a forthcoming payment is adjusted or you are asked to return part of a maintenance payment that has already been made.